 The complainant has a right to be regularly updated regarding the progress of their complaint.
-The complaints manager at Groves Health will provide an initial response to acknowledge any complaint within three working days after the complaint is received.
+The complaints manager at Basildon Road Surgery will provide an initial response to acknowledge any complaint within three working days after the complaint is received.

-All complaints are to be added to the complaints log in accordance with Section 2.30.
+All complaints are to be added to the complaints log in accordance with Section 2.29.

-There are no timescales when considering a complaint, simply that it must be investigated thoroughly, and that the complainant should be kept up to date with the progress of their complaint
+There are no timescales when considering a complaint, simply that it must be investigated thoroughly, and that the complainant should be kept up to date with the progress of their complaint the investigation.
+If it extends beyond this time, then the complainant must be advised.

-At Groves Health should any response not have been provided within six months, we will write to the complainant to explain the reasons for the delay and outline when they can expect to receive the response.
+At Basildon Road Surgery, should any response not have been provided within six months, we will write to the complainant to explain the reasons for the delay and outline when they can expect to receive the response.
 At the same time, we will notify the complainant that they have a right to approach the PHSO without waiting for local resolution to be completed.

-The MDU advises in its document titled How to respond to a complaint that a response or decision should be made within six months with regular updates during the investigation.
-If it extends beyond this time, then the complainant must be advised.
+The MDU advises in its document titled How to respond to a complaint that a response or decision should be made within six months with regular updates during